dentarg/auth0-blog/_posts/2017-01-19-we-are-now-open-id-certified.markdown

 - 2015-09-23-what-is-and-how-does-single-sign-on-work
 ---

-Last year in May, Auth0 officially certified that our [OpenID Connect implementations abide by two OpenID profiles](http://oixnet.org/openid-certifications/auth0/): OP Basic and OP Config.
-This year in February, Auth0 certified to abide by another two profiles: OP Implicit and Hybrid OP.
-We're thrilled to be among the ranks of first industry leaders like Google, Microsoft, and Paypal among others.
+In May of last year, Auth0 officially gained certifications for *OP Basic* and *OP Config* profiles of the OpenID Connect spec.
+As of February this year, Auth0 has gained two new [OpenID Connect certifications: *OP Implicit* and *Hybrid OP*](http://oixnet.org/openid-certifications/auth0/).
+With these certifications we're thrilled to join the ranks of industry leaders such as Google, Microsoft, PayPal, and others who are embracing standards based authentication.

 OpenID Connect, as a layer on top of the OAuth 2.0 authorization protocol, allows for decentralized authentication and improves user access to websites and apps.

 Getting certified means ensuring that our implementation of the protocol meets the official specifications as outlined by [OpenID](http://openid.net/developers/specs/).

-OpenID is a cornerstone of the modern, open web, and we're proud to give our implementation the official stamp of approval.
+OpenID is a cornerstone of the modern, open web, and we're proud that our implementation has the official stamp of approval.

 ## What Is OpenID Connect?